CleverTap/clevertap-unity-sdk/docs/Instructions-iOS.md

  ![alt text](/docs/ct-ios-idfv.png  "CleverTapDisableIDFV")

-By default, the value of `CLEVERTAP_DISABLE_IDFV` is unchecked which means CleverTap will continue to use the vendor identifier for the purpose of profile creation.
+By default, the value of `CLEVERTAP_DISABLE_IDFV` is not checked which means CleverTap will continue to use the vendor identifier for the purpose of profile creation.